Liberals Silence Opposition By Fulfilling Their Defence-Spending Promises

 Asked if Scheer would respect the planned military spending, Enwright responded: "We are unable to give you an answer on that given the fact that the government hasn't given its plan to Canadians for how it will pay for this policy."

-Andrew Scheer, pictured here, promised to balance the federal books within two years of taking office during the Conservative leadership race.
+Andrew Scheer promised to balance the federal books within two years of taking office during the Conservative leadership race.
 (Photo: Sean Kilpatrick/CP)

 During the Conservative leadership race, Scheer promised to balance federal books within two years of taking office.
 It's difficult to see how the Tory leader could keep his promise and also maintain the Liberals new long-term spending pledge -- the bulk of which is planned for after the 2019 election, therefore tying any future prime minister for the next two decades or more to spending $10 billion to $15 billion in additional new money annually on defence.